Are millennials leaving tax credits on the table?

 The tuition credit is the king of tax breaks for students!
 So, every student should track down their T2202A form, which outlines tuition fees paid that year.
 Don’t need to use the full amount of credits this year?
 The unused portion can be transferred to a parent or grandparent.
 In a scenario where mom, dad, grandma and grandpa are doing just fine financially these credits could instead be hoarded until after graduation, when extra money in the form of a tax refund is much needed.

-Moving more than 40 kilometres to attend post-secondary school full-time or to run a business?
+Moving more than 40 kilometres to attend post-secondary school full-time, get a summer job or run a business?
 If so, there could be the opportunity to expense transportation and storage, travel, temporary living, and incidental costs, such as utility disconnections.
-However, there are some restrictions attached to this to keep in mind: those who claim moving expenses must be full-time students, recipients of a taxable scholarship, research grant or prize, or have employment income.
+However, there are some restrictions attached to this to keep in mind: those who claim moving expenses must be full-time students, recipients of a taxable scholarship, research grant or prize, or have employment or business income.

 Professional or union dues